myselfmohith/ML-Text-Classification-Mid-Project/Report.md

 | Recall             | `0.9698185269508628` |
 | F1 Score           | `0.9699648491304906` |

-Here is the complete classification report from `sklearn` library.
+Here is the complete classification report from `sklearn` library using the best model parametres(SVM).

 ```python
               precision    recall  f1-score   support